csc565bremen/Bremen/SpecificationSheet.md

 * `Student` should be able to see their grades and post their weekend plans.
 * `All Roles` will be able to view full list of contact info, student weekend trip plans, access discussion board, etc.  For each of these 3 roles, we need Use Cases, User Stories, and possibly a spec document that just outlines the role as a whole.
 We also need to develop a single db schema to store information for all of these roles in a central place.
 And we need to figure out (and possibly mock up) the UI/UX for the website as a whole and each role.

+* Students includes all students in the Bremen program (UNCW & from other Universities)

 >> [Note: the role descriptions above are just very brief of each role, not comprehensive.
 See below for more information]

 ## RBAC Roles